percona/k8spxc-docs/docs/update_manually.md

 Percona XtraDB Cluster can be upgraded manually using one of the following *upgrade strategies*:

-* *Rolling Update*, initiated manually and [controlled by Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies),
+* *Rolling Update*, initiated manually and [controlled by Kubernetes :octicons-link-external-16:](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies),
-* *On Delete*, [done by Kubernetes on per-Pod basis](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) when Pods are deleted.
+* *On Delete*, [done by Kubernetes on per-Pod basis :octicons-link-external-16:](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) when Pods are deleted.

 !!! warning